Credit

 What is a tier 2 credit score

 When looking for loans or lines of credit, it’s essential to know and understand your credit score so you apply for the appropriate products.
-Here, you will learn more about FICO scores, how to identify your credit score tier, and how to achieve top-tier credit if that is your financial goal.
+Here, you will learn more about your FICO score, how to identify your credit score tier, and how to achieve top-tier credit if that is your financial goal.

 What Is a Credit Tier?